 How did I do it?
 I took time off.
 It was only when I stepped away from my desk for a week or two at a time (for trips, my wedding, etc.) that I have realized a remarkable thing — my team is 100% capable of managing without me!
 And I am similarly capable of trusting them and letting go.

 Because even if something goes wrong and needs damage control, which has literally never happened, I trust that we can solve that problem together with kindness and professionalism.
 We can apologize if we should, learn from the experience, and be better for it.
 And we have been fortunate (and intentional) about attracting clients who are evolving business owners, too.
 They get it.

 All of that is to say that if you have been searching for freedom and haven’t yet found it, you may be standing in your own way like I was.
 If that’s the case, remember that trust and room to fail are also the only ways you can ever give your team room to fly.

 I have had so many conversations about the word “no” recently… with clients, with my fellow entrepreneurs, even with friends who have never heard of the interior design industry.
 So many of us struggle with it, but it is literally the source of all your power!

 To me, power isn’t about influence.
 Power is about making decisions.
 Every “yes” and “no” is a decision that shapes our lives, and sometimes the lives of those around us.

 I also strongly believe that every “yes” you say is a “no” to something else — whether you realize it at the time or not.
 For example, is saying “yes” to this okay-ish project going to mean you have to say “no” if your dream project comes along?
-Is saying “yes” to another project, even though you don’t really have the bandwidth, mean you’re saying “no” to weekends enjoying family time?
+Is saying “yes” to a project you don’t really have the bandwidth for mean saying “no” to weekends enjoying family time?

 Only you know the answers to that.